cloudwego/cwgo/README.md

 ## Tool Characteristics

-- Supports generating project templates
+- Support for generating engineering templates

-  cwgo tool supports generating MVC project layouts.
-Users only need to complete their own business logic in the corresponding locations according to the functionality of different directories, focusing on business logic.
+  The cwgo tool supports the generation of MVC project layout.
+Users only need to complete their own business code in the corresponding position according to the functions of different directories, focusing on business logic.

-- Supports generating server and client code
+- Support generating Server and Client code

-  cwgo supports generating Kitex and Hertz's server and client code, providing encapsulation for clients.
-Users can use it out of the box to call downstream services, saving them from cumbersome steps such as packaging clients.
+  The cwgo tool supports generating Server and Client codes of Kitex and Hertz, and provides an encapsulation of Client.
+Users can call downstream out of the box, eliminating the cumbersome steps of encapsulating the Client.

+- Support for generating relational database code

+  The cwgo tool supports generating relational database CURD code.
+Users no longer need to encapsulate the cumbersome CURD code by themselves, which improves the user's work efficiency.

-- Supports generating database code
+- Support for generating document database code

-  cwgo tool supports generating database CURD (Create Update Read Delete) codes.
-Users no longer need to package tedious CURD codes themselves, thereby improving work efficiency.
+  The cwgo tool supports generating document database CURD code based on IDL (Thrift/protobuf), and currently supports Mongodb.
+Users no longer need to encapsulate the cumbersome CURD code by themselves, which improves the user's work efficiency.

+- Support for generating command line automatic completion scripts

+  The cwgo tool supports generating command line completion scripts to improve the efficiency of user command line writing.

-- Support fallback to Kitex and Hz tools
+- Support fallback to Kitex, Hz tools

-  If you were a user of Kitex or Hz before, you can still use the cwgo tool.
-With its rollback function support backward compatibility with these tools.
+  If you were a Kitex or Hz user before, you can still use the cwgo tool.
+The cwgo tool supports the fallback function and can be used as Kitex and Hz, truly realizing a tool to generate all.

 ## Install cwgo Tool